adarshvp11/CMOS_NOR/README.md

-# Half_Adder_analog_design
+# CMOS_NOR
-This repository presents the design of Half Adder implemented using Synopsis Custom Compiler on 28nm CMOS Technology.
+This repository presents the design of NOR gate implemented using Synopsis Custom Compiler on 28nm CMOS Technology.

 ### Table of Contents
  - [Introduction](#introduction)